Reconciliation in NetSuite: The 10-Minute Guide

 - Click New Credits.

 - Fill in the information for the new credit transaction, and click Add.

-- When finished, click either Save & Print, Save, or Complete Later.
+- When finished, click Save & Print, Save, or Complete Later.

 Dealing with Payments and Credits

-Depending on your setup in Netsuite, you’ll need to be able to reconcile digital payments and credit transactions manually.
-If that’s the case, you can do this by navigating the Payments and Credits subtab.
-Transactions need to be cleared and reconciled before a closing period, so even if you see a Yes under the Cleared column, make sure to check that the item is fully reconciled.
+Depending on your setup in Netsuite, you'll need to be able to reconcile digital payments and credit transactions manually.
+You can do that by navigating the Payments and Credits sub-tab if that's the case.
+Transactions must be cleared and reconciled before a closing period, so even if you see a Yes under the Cleared column, check that the item is fully reconciled.